 Transfer students with appropriate documentation of previous NHS membership can transfer their membership to SMCHS.

 2. Each student is reviewed by NHS advisors in the Dean's office to determine if conduct qualifies one for eligibility (five demerits or less).
-Academic dishonesty disqualifies the student for one year.
+Academic dishonesty disqualifies the student for one academic year.

 3. Students may then complete the information forms which they download from the SMCHS NHS website.
 The student includes work experience, honors or awards, leadership and service activities.
 Each activity must be signed by the event moderator.
 Parent signatures are NOT considered valid documentation unless the parent is the SM APPROVED event moderator.
 Any and all relevant evidence which gives the Council documentation/verification of the student's leadership and service is encouraged for inclusion.
 Do NOT include service/leadership from middle/grade school.
 Sports participation is NOT considered service.

 Before proceeding with the membership process, please read the following carefully!!